adamplabarge/eslint-plugin-no-evaluation-in-jsx/README.md

 # eslint-no-complex-evaluation-in-jsx

+Experimental, use with caution.

+Disallow multiple Logical Expressions in JSXExpressionContainer.

 To use this rule, you need to have ESLint installed in your project.
 You can then configure ESLint to enable the "no-complex-evaluation-in-jsx" rule and customize its options according to your needs.

 For more details, please refer to the rule.test.js file.